facascante/connect-auth/docs/endpoint/register.md

 ## Implementation notes

 - puk1 reference is not yet clear and might change to pin but still subject for clarification
+- mobile number is unique
+- email address is unique
+- puk1 should exist in puk list and should match with mobile number